 Courses

-Dr. Garrow teaches two graduate courses that are relevant to airline revenue management and demand modeling for air transportation.
+Dr. Garrow teaches several graduate courses in travel demand modeling, airline economics, and revenue management and demand modeling.

 CEE 8813 – Airline Revenue Management